jangabrielsson/EventRunner/README.md

 This will send a property trigger for device 55 at 10:00 today.
 The eventhandler in the previous example will react and log that the light was turned on.

 The framework has a lot of additional features and examples documented in the [Wiki](../../wiki/Home).
-`post`is that if a fibaro event is posted the framework will react `post`is that if a fibaro event is posted the framework will react